Sales Tax for Small Businesses in Bellingham, WA

-The answer is a little bit more complicated when you have an online or out of state business.
-Washington has specific reporting thresholds and nexus for out of state businesses, which you can find on the DOR website.
+The answer is a little bit more complicated when you have an online or out-of-state business.
+Washington has specific reporting thresholds and nexus for out-of-state businesses, which you can find on the DOR website.
 It’s important to consult with your tax advisor if you’re unsure about your nexus status.

 Are my products taxable?